intelsdi-x/snap-plugin-collector-meminfo/README.md

 Namespace | Description (optional)
 ----------|-----------------------
-/intel/linux/meminfo/Active | Memory that has been used more recently and usually not reclaimed unless absolutely necessary /intel/linux/meminfo/Active(anon) | /intel/linux/meminfo/Active(file) | /intel/linux/meminfo/AnonHugePages |
+/intel/procfs/meminfo/Active | The total amount of buffer or page cache memory, in bytes, that is in active use; this memory has been used more recently and usually not reclaimed unless absolutely necessary.
-/intel/linux/meminfo/AnonPages |
+/intel/procfs/meminfo/Active_anon |
-/intel/linux/meminfo/Bounce | Memory used for block device "bounce buffers" /intel/linux/meminfo/Buffers | Relatively temporary storage for raw disk blocks /intel/linux/meminfo/Cached | in-memory cache for files read from the disk /intel/linux/meminfo/CmaFree |
-/intel/linux/meminfo/CmaTotal |
+/intel/procfs/meminfo/Active_file |
-/intel/linux/meminfo/CommitLimit | total amount of  memory currently available to be allocated on the system based on the overcommit ratio
+/intel/procfs/meminfo/AnonHugePages | The size of non-file backed huge pages mapped into user-space page tables, in bytes /intel/procfs/meminfo/AnonPages | The size of non-file backed pages mapped into user-space page tables, in bytes /intel/procfs/meminfo/Bounce | The amount of memory used for block device "bounce buffers", in bytes /intel/procfs/meminfo/Buffers | The amount of physical RAM, in bytes, used for file buffers /intel/procfs/meminfo/Cached | The amount of physical RAM, in bytes, used as cache memory /intel/procfs/meminfo/CmaFree | The size of Contiguous Memory Allocator pages, in bytes, which are not used /intel/procfs/meminfo/CmaTotal | The total size of Contiguous Memory Allocator pages, in bytes /intel/procfs/meminfo/CommitLimit | The  amount of  memory, in bytes, currently available to be allocated on the system based on the overcommit ratio
-/intel/linux/meminfo/Committed_AS | The total amount of memory, estimated to complete the workload /intel/linux/meminfo/DirectMap1G | /intel/linux/meminfo/DirectMap2M |
+/intel/procfs/meminfo/Committed_AS | The amount of memory, in bytes, estimated to complete the workload; this value represents the worst case scenario value, and also includes swap memory
+/intel/procfs/meminfo/DirectMap1G |
+/intel/procfs/meminfo/DirectMap2M |
-/intel/linux/meminfo/DirectMap4k |
+/intel/procfs/meminfo/DirectMap4k |
-/intel/linux/meminfo/Dirty | The total amount of memory, waiting to be written back to the disk /intel/linux/meminfo/HardwareCorrupted | /intel/linux/meminfo/HugePages_Free | The total number of hugepages available for the system /intel/linux/meminfo/HugePages_Rsvd |
+/intel/procfs/meminfo/Dirty | The total amount of memory, in bytes, waiting to be written back to the disk.
-/intel/linux/meminfo/HugePages_Surp |
+/intel/procfs/meminfo/HardwareCorrupted |
+/intel/procfs/meminfo/HugePages_Free | The total number of hugepages available for the system /intel/procfs/meminfo/HugePages_Rsvd | The number of huge pages for which a commitment to allocate from the pool has been made, but no allocation has yet been made.
-/intel/linux/meminfo/HugePages_Total | The total number of hugepages for the system /intel/linux/meminfo/Hugepagesize | The size for each hugepages /intel/linux/meminfo/Inactive | The total amount of buffer or page cache memory, that are free and available /intel/linux/meminfo/Inactive(anon) |
+/intel/procfs/meminfo/HugePages_Surp |The number of huge pages in the pool above the value in /proc/sys/vm/nr_hugepages /intel/procfs/meminfo/HugePages_Total | The total number of hugepages for the system /intel/procfs/meminfo/Hugepagesize | The size for each hugepages unit, in bytes /intel/procfs/meminfo/Inactive | The total amount of buffer or page cache memory, in bytes, that are free and available; this memory has not been recently used and can be reclaimed for other purposes
-/intel/linux/meminfo/Inactive(file) |
+/intel/procfs/meminfo/Inactive_anon |
-/intel/linux/meminfo/KernelStack |
+/intel/procfs/meminfo/Inactive_file |
-/intel/linux/meminfo/Mapped | The total amount of memory, which have been used to map devices, files, or libraries using the mmap command.
+/intel/procfs/meminfo/KernelStack | The amount of memory allocated to kernel stacks in bytes /intel/procfs/meminfo/Mapped | The total amount of memory, in bytes, which have been used to map devices, files, or libraries using the mmap command
-/intel/linux/meminfo/MemAvailable | Estimate of how much memory is available for starting new applications without swapping /intel/linux/meminfo/MemFree | The sum of LowFree+HighFree /intel/linux/meminfo/MemTotal | Total usable ram /intel/linux/meminfo/MemUsed | MemTotal - (MemFree + Buffers + Cached + Slab
+/intel/procfs/meminfo/MemAvailable | The estimated amount of memory, in bytes, which is available for starting new applications without swapping
-/intel/linux/meminfo/Mlocked |
+/intel/procfs/meminfo/MemFree | The amount of physical RAM, in bytes, left unused by the system (the sum of LowFree+HighFree) /intel/procfs/meminfo/MemTotal | Total amount of physical RAM, in bytes /intel/procfs/meminfo/MemUsed | The amount of physical Ram, in bytes which is used; it equals: MemTotal-(MemFree+Buffers+Cached+Slab)
+/intel/procfs/meminfo/Mlocked | The total amount of memory, in bytes, which is locked from userspace.
-/intel/linux/meminfo/NFS_Unstable | NFS pages sent to the server, but not yet committed to stable storage /intel/linux/meminfo/PageTables | amount of memory dedicated to the lowest level of page tables /intel/linux/meminfo/SReclaimable | Part of Slab, that might be reclaimed, such as caches /intel/linux/meminfo/SUnreclaim | Part of Slab, that cannot be reclaimed on memory pressure /intel/linux/meminfo/Shmem |
-/intel/linux/meminfo/Slab | in-kernel data structures cache
+/intel/procfs/meminfo/NFS_Unstable | The size of NFS pages, in bytes, which are sent to the server, but not yet committed to stable storage
+/intel/procfs/meminfo/PageTables | The total amount of memory, in bytes, dedicated to the lowest page table level.
+/intel/procfs/meminfo/SReclaimable | The part of Slab, in bytes, that might be reclaimed, such as caches /intel/procfs/meminfo/SUnreclaim | The part of Slab, in bytes, that cannot be reclaimed on memory pressure /intel/procfs/meminfo/Shmem | The total amount of memory, in bytes, which is shared /intel/procfs/meminfo/Slab | The total amount of memory, in bytes, used by the kernel to cache data structures for its own use.
-/intel/linux/meminfo/SwapCached | Memory that once was swapped out, is swapped back in but still also is in the swapfile /intel/linux/meminfo/SwapFree | Memory which has been evicted from RAM, and is temporarily on the disk /intel/linux/meminfo/SwapTotal | total amount of swap space available /intel/linux/meminfo/Unevictable | /intel/linux/meminfo/VmallocChunk | largest contiguous block of vmalloc area which is free /intel/linux/meminfo/VmallocTotal | total size of vmalloc memory area /intel/linux/meminfo/VmallocUsed | amount of vmalloc area which is used /intel/linux/meminfo/Writeback | Memory which is actively being written back to the disk /intel/linux/meminfo/WritebackTmp | Memory used by FUSE for temporary writeback buffers
+/intel/procfs/meminfo/SwapCached | The amount of swap, in bytes, used as cache memory /intel/procfs/meminfo/SwapFree | The total amount of swap free, in bytes /intel/procfs/meminfo/SwapTotal | The total amount of swap available, in bytes /intel/procfs/meminfo/Unevictable | /intel/procfs/meminfo/VmallocChunk | The largest contiguous block of vmalloc area, in bytes, which is free /intel/procfs/meminfo/VmallocTotal | The total size of vmalloc memory area in bytes /intel/procfs/meminfo/VmallocUsed | The amount of vmalloc area, in bytes, which is used /intel/procfs/meminfo/Writeback | The total amount of memory, in bytes, actively being written back to the disk /intel/procfs/meminfo/WritebackTmp | The amount of memory, in bytes, used by FUSE for temporary writeback buffers

 All above metrics are additionally presented as percentage of total available memory.
 Those metrics has added suffix "_perc".